icopy-site/awesome/docs/awesome/awesome-umbraco.md

 * [Meganav](https://our.umbraco.com/packages/backoffice-extensions/umbnav/) - A flexible, draggable link picker for constructing site navigation menus, big or small.
 * [Switcher](https://our.umbraco.org/projects/backoffice-extensions/switcher/) - A simple property editor that works as an alternative to the core true/false datatype.
+* [Open or closed](https://our.umbraco.com/packages/backoffice-extensions/open-or-closed/) - Property editor to allow setting up business hours.

 ## Developer tools

 * [uSync](https://our.umbraco.org/projects/developer-tools/usync/) - Syncing tool for reading and writing the database elements to disk.
-* [Skybrud.Umbraco.Redirects](https://our.umbraco.com/packages/website-utilities/skybrud-redirects/) - Redirects manager for Umbraco.
+* [Diplo God Mode](https://our.umbraco.com/packages/developer-tools/diplo-god-mode/) - Exposes a lot of information for developers.

 ### Deployment